danielfeitopin/mqtwister/README.md

 ## Contributing

-Contributions are welcome!
-If you have improvements, or bug fixes, feel free to submit a pull request.
+🤝 Contributions are welcome!
+If you have improvements or bug fixes, feel free to submit a pull request.

+📜 Please make sure to review the [CONTRIBUTING](CONTRIBUTING.md) guidelines before getting started.

+✅ By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

+## Support this project

+⭐ If you find this project useful, please consider giving it a star on [GitHub][repository].
+Your support helps to improve and maintain the project!

 ## Contact